MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/New-Service.md

 ```

 ### -Credential
-Specifies a user account credentials under which the service runs.
+Specifies the account used by the service as the [Service Logon Account](/windows/desktop/ad/about-service-logon-accounts).

 Type a user name, such as "User01" or "Domain01\User01".
 Or, enter a PSCredential object, such as one from the Get-Credential cmdlet.